Aslantsag/django-dent-app/README.md

-# Django application for online appointment with med clinic
+# Django application for online appointment with clinic